Zero-Down-Time/kubezero/Quickstart.md

 - check config/kube/kube-control-plane.yaml
 - check config/kube/kube-workers.yaml

-## Deploy Control Plane
+## Deploy Cluster
-- cloudbender sync kube-control-plane
+- cloudbender sync config/kube --multi
+  The latest versions now support waiting for the control plane to bootstrap allowing deployments in one step !

 ## Get kubectl config
 - get admin.conf from S3 and store in your local `~/.kube` folder

-## Verify controller nodes
-- Verify all controller nodes have the expected version and are *Ready*, eg via: `kubectl get nodes`

-## Deploy Worker group
-- cloudbender sync kube-workers
+  S3 URL will also be in the Slack message after successful bootstrap !

-## Verify all nodes
+## Verify nodes
-- Verify all nodes incl. workers have the expected version and are *Ready*, eg via: `kubectl get nodes`
+- Verify all nodes have the expected version and are *Ready*, eg via: `kubectl get nodes`

 ---
 # KubeZero

 ## Prepare Config
-- check values.yaml
+check values.yaml

-Easiest way to get the ARNs for various IAM roles is to use the CloudBender output command:
-`cloudbender outputs config/kube-control-plane.yaml`
+## Get CloudBender kubezero config
+Cloudbender creates a kubezero config file, which incl. all outputs from the Cloudformation stacks in `outputs/kube/kubezero.yaml`.
+Copy or link that file *next* to the values.yaml for kubezero named as `cloudbender.yaml`

 ## Deploy KubeZero Helm chart
 `./deploy.sh`

+The deploy script will handle the initial bootstrap process up to point of installing advanced services like Istio or Prometheus.
+It will take about 10min to reach the point of being able to install these advanced services.

 ## Verify ArgoCD
 At this stage we there is no support for any kind of Ingress yet.
 To reach the Argo API port forward from localhost via: